Faculty Help Build Resilience in Providers and Staff Using Military Model

 Several times a week (and sometimes once a day), providers check-in with each other briefly to share their reactions to stressors and anxieties, listen to and validate their experiences.
 Given that they understand the daily challenges of a particular unit, they can provide each other with an additional perspective, support resilience and encourage additional help if stresses and anxieties intensify.

-For the second tier of MinnRAP, Dr. Vinogradov, department head, and Dr. Wozniak, division director—both in the Department of Psychiatry and Behavioral Sciences—quickly assembled a team of psychologists and psychiatrists to work with their colleagues throughout the medical center as mental health consultants.
+For the second tier of MinnRP, Dr. Vinogradov, department head, and Dr. Wozniak, division director—both in the Department of Psychiatry and Behavioral Sciences—quickly assembled a team of psychologists and psychiatrists to work with their colleagues throughout the medical center as mental health consultants.

-When MinnRAP is put into place in a particular department, the mental health consultant works with small groups of providers in each unit to engage in stress inoculation where they anticipate and plan for specific stressors they are likely to encounter and identify the stressors likely to be the most troubling to them.
+When MinnRP is put into place in a particular department, the mental health consultant works with small groups of providers in each unit to engage in stress inoculation where they anticipate and plan for specific stressors they are likely to encounter and identify the stressors likely to be the most troubling to them.
 Mental health consultants work with individual providers to help them develop a personal resilience plan, which includes the option of reaching out for additional support if stressors accumulate to dangerously high levels.

 “The team consultant is available to help deter more serious mental health consequences by working directly with individuals who experience escalating or cumulative stressors and whose coping responses are becoming overwhelmed,” Dr. Wozniak said.